Mespyr/lipsem/README.md

 ```bash
 make
 ```
-This will create an executable called `lipsem` which you can play with.
+This will create an executable called `lipsem`.